Evaluation Results

 |

-The value of each individual constraint. |
+The value of each individual constraint, if present. |

 ropt.results.Gradients